scottbedard/cube/README.md

 '2d'  // turn the first and second slices from the D face 90 degrees clockwise '2d-' // turn the first and second slices from the D face 90 degrees counter-clockwise '2d2' // turn the first and second slices from the D face 180 degrees

+'X'   // turn the cube around the X axis 90 degrees clockwise 'X-'  // turn the cube around the X axis 90 degrees counter-clockwise 'X2'  // turn the cube around the X axios 180 degrees
 ```